mariopineda/CSE1110-Headless-RPi-setup-assignment/README.md

 - [ ] Unplug the Ethernet cable and power cable
 - [ ] Reboot your RPi by plugging in the power cable
 - [ ] Once you RPi has booted connect it to the EPS Internet Only Wifi network
-- [ ] Shut down your RPi by running sudo shutdown -h now and unplug the power cable
+- [ ] Shut down your RPi by running ```sudo shutdown -h now``` and unplug the power cable.
+Note: you have to shutdown the RPi through the terminal (not through the GUI) to get marks for this item.

 # Step 2: Setup Windows computer for connecting to RPi
 - Download and install the following software on a windows computer (laptop)